Hayden Panettiere Reveals The Truth About Connie Britton’s ‘Nashville’ Death

 “How could they do this???
 Bring Connie back!!” another Nashville fan wrote on the social media site after seeing Rayna’s death after she slipping into a coma.
 “She IS Nashville with Deacon… so sad and angry.”

-It hasn’t yet been confirmed if Connie was let go from the show or if it was her decision to leave Nashville after five seasons, though death for Rayna was speculated back in August after it was revealed that Britton had not signed on to appear in every episode of Season 5, suggesting it was Britton’s decision to leave Hayden and her fellow co-stars behind.
+It hasn’t yet been confirmed if Connie was let go from the show or if it was her decision to leave Nashville after five seasons, though the death for Rayna was speculated back in August after it was revealed that Britton had not signed on to appear in every episode of Season 5, suggesting it was Britton’s decision to leave Hayden and her fellow co-stars behind.

 What do you think of Hayden Panettiere’s confessions about Connie Britton leaving Nashville and Rayna Jaymes’s shocking death?